 This is because there are fat-soluble and water-soluble nutrients.

 Fat-soluble nutrients such as vitamins A, D, E and K need fat in order to be absorbed by the body.

-In this article I am going to talk about coconut oil and nutrient absorption and explain how you can get the maximum benefit from the food you eat.
+In this article I explain about coconut oil and nutrient absorption and how you can get the maximum benefit from the food you eat.

 It’s important to have a basic understanding of how the nutrients in your food work, so that we know how to get the most of them.

 The following fruits and vegetables contain good amounts of fat-soluble vitamins A, D, E and K.

 Most of them contain very little or no fat, except for one that is rich in good fats.

 Do you know which one it is?
 (The answer is further down in this article!)

 Vitamin A: Sweet potato, carrot, green leafy vegetables such as kale, spinach, broccoli, apricot, mango and cantaloupe melon